matchai/freecodecampmontreal-docs/docs/_sources/mentors/becoming_a_mentor.rst.txt

 - A shiny new label
 - Representation in Our Mentors section
 - First dibs on stickers and small trinkets of appreciation
+- The ability to host your own workshops (coming soon)

 Do I qualify?
 ---------------------------